ilozano2/spring-cloud-gateway-active-health-check/README.md

 As you can see, if a route matches the pattern `lb://<service-host>`  the `LoadBalancerGatewayFilterFactory` will associate all the upstream service endpoints coming from the filter configuration to the `service-host`.

-Under the hood, a new  `ReactiveCustomDiscoveryClient` discovery client implementation has been included in order to manage upstream service endpoints in our code.
+Under the hood, a new  `ReactiveCustomDiscoveryClient` discovery client implementation has been included to manage upstream service endpoints in our code.
 Spring detects such bean, and, it will prioritize it in the list of [DiscoveryClient](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/discovery/DiscoveryClient.java) used to determine available endpoints.

 ### Trying out